Shetkar Suresh Kumar

-Suresh Kumar Shetkar (born 8 August 1960) is an Indian politician and a member of the 15th Lok Sabha.
+Shetkar Suresh Kumar Shivrao (born 8 August 1960) is an Indian politician and a member of the 15th Lok Sabha.
 He is elected as the Senior Vice President of Telangana Pradesh Congress Committee in 2021 He belongs to the Indian National Congress political party and he represented Zahirabad constituency in Telangana.
-Suresh Shetkar was the Member of legislative assembly from Narayankhed constituency from 2004 to 2009.
+Suresh Shetkar was a Member of legislative assembly from Narayankhed constituency from 2004 to 2009.

+He has been serving as Vice President since 2021 within the Telangana Pradesh Congress Committee and is currently 18th Lok Sabha member from Zahirabad Lok Sabha Constituency Telangana.

 Early life

 Suresh Shetkar was born in Naranyankhed, Medak to Shivrao Shetkar, a freedom fighter and three-time MLA and Chandramma.
 He did his B.Sc.
-(Agriculture) Educated at Marathwada Agricultural University Parbhani, Maharashtra.
+(Agriculture) at Marathwada Agricultural University Parbhani, Maharashtra.